-The Flandoodle is not recognized by the American Kennel Club or other registries, as it is considered to be a cross breed.
+The Flandoodle is not recognized by the American Kennel Club or other registries, as it is a cross breed.
 They are not a hybrid.
 I do not sell them as a registerable dog.
 However, this breed is recognized by the Dog Registry of America, Inc. (DRA).

 Our male standard Poodle: